emetha/Mr.SaltSlack/README.md

 ### Debugging
 If you run into issues, we recommend using the debug mode of the Salt master:
 `salt-master -l debug`
-This mode gives more information than simply setting the logging mode to "debug", by editing the master configuration file.
+This mode gives more information than simply setting the logging mode to "debug" in the master configuration file.